Wire report

 Australia is drawing record levels of international screen production – and Western Australia is betting millions that Perth Film Studios can bring some of it west Tom Avison is just back from Los Angeles when I meet him at Perth Film Studios on a warm May morning.
 The studio’s inaugural chief executive was on a whirlwind sales trip, squeezing “about 16 or 17 meetings” into four days with the likes of Netflix, Universal, Warner Bros and Disney.
 “Basically any production company that you can think of,” he says.
 “They want to know what’s going on.”
 Back at the major new facility in Whiteman, on Perth’s semi-rural north-eastern fringe, the British screen executive is in tour guide mode: affable, brisk, fluent in the strange mix of logistics and optimism required to launch a studio from scratch.
 Before Perth, Avison helped open Sky Studios Elstree outside London, a major production base that

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Australia is drawing record levels of international screen production – and Western Australia is betting millions that Perth Film Studios can bring some of it west Tom Avison is just back from Los Angeles when I meet him at Perth Film Studios on a warm May morning.
 The studio’s inaugural chief executive was on a whirlwind sales trip, squeezing “about 16 or 17 meetings” into four days with the likes of Netflix, Universal, Warner Bros and Disney.
 “Basically any production company that you can think of,” he says.
 “They want to know what’s going on.”
 Back at the major new facility in Whiteman, on Perth’s semi-rural north-eastern fringe, the British screen executive is in tour guide mode: affable, brisk, fluent in the strange mix of logistics and optimism required to launch a studio from scratch.
 Before Perth, Avison helped open Sky Studios Elstree outside London, a major production base that

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Can a $290m film studio on a former cow paddock lure Hollywood to Perth?, Australia is drawing record levels of international screen production – and Western Australia is betting millions that Perth Film Studios can bring some of it west Tom Avison is just back from Los Angeles when I meet him at Perth Film Studios on a warm May morning.
+According to The Guardian’s linked item, Can a $290m film studio on a former cow paddock lure Hollywood to Perth?, Australia is drawing record levels of international screen production – and Western Australia is betting millions that Perth Film Studios can bring some of it west Tom Avison is just back from Los Angeles when I meet him at Perth Film Studios on a warm May morning.
 The studio’s inaugural chief executive was on a whirlwind sales trip, squeezing “about 16 or 17 meetings” into four days with the likes of Netflix, Universal, Warner Bros and Disney.
 “Basically any production company that you can think of,” he says.
 “They want to know what’s going on.”
 Back at the major new facility in Whiteman, on Perth’s semi-rural north-eastern fringe, the British screen executive is in tour guide mode: affable, brisk, fluent in the strange mix of logistics and optimism required to launch a studio from scratch.
 Before Perth, Avison helped open Sky Studios Elstree outside London, a major production base that

 Context